nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User opens the application
 2. TechTrack shows the list of jobs.
-3. User enters the "company" command followed by the keyword.
+3. User enters the "company {keyword}" command
 4. UI display the list of jobs with companies that contains the keyword.

 Use case ends.